Bariatric Surgery: Lasting Results, Healthier Future

 Lisa Q.

 At 50, I now have a life I had only dreamed of a year before.
 My body tells me if I am done eating.
-This surgery is a tool that I have used to the fullest.
+This weight loss surgery is a tool that I have used to the fullest.
 It is not an easy way out.
 It still took work.
-But I honestly know that I would not be living this amazing new life if I didn’t step forward to embrace this life-saving surgery.
+But I honestly know that I would not be living this amazing new life if I didn't step forward to embrace this life-saving surgery.

 Rickie W. celebrating diabetes remission post‑bypass